Merchants & Merchandise

 Merchants & Merchandise is a 1981 role-playing game supplement for Traveller published by Paranoia Press.

 Contents

-Merchants & Merchandise is a book where the first half is a complete character generation system for merchants, and the second half introduces 18 new items: weapons, ships, medical aids, robots, computers, and a transporter.
+Merchants & Merchandise is a book with a complete character generation system for merchant characters, as well as new weapons, ships, and more items.

 Publication history

 Merchants and Merchandise was written by Donald P. Rapp with Chuck Kallenbach and Cheryl Kallenbach and was published in 1981 by Paranoia Press as a 24-page book.

 Reception

 William A. Barton reviewed Merchants & Merchandise in The Space Gamer No. 39.
 Barton commented that "No Traveller player should pass this one up."